 Molecular Templates is a clinical-stage biopharmaceutical company focused on the discovery and development of targeted biologic therapeutics.
 Our proprietary drug platform technology, known as engineered toxin bodies ("ETBs"), leverages the resident biology of a genetically engineered form of Shiga-like Toxin A subunit ("SLTA") to create novel therapies with potent and differentiated mechanisms of action ("MOA") for cancer.

 Recent Developments

-Partial Clinical Hold for Phase 1 Study of MT-0169
+FDA Removal of Partial Clinical Hold in the Phase 1 Clinical Trial for MT-0169